 - Was I able to direct the conversation if I wanted to?
 Did I feel comfortable asking the questions I wanted to ask?

-- How did the environment/room feel?
+- (If meeting in person) How did the environment/room feel?

 By exploring these questions, you’ll clarify your thoughts and feelings about the interview and be able to make a more informed choice.